paritytech/scale-encode/README.md

 # scale-encode

 `parity-scale-codec` provides an `Encode` trait which allows types to SCALE encode themselves based on their shape.
-This crate builds on this, and allows types to encode themselves based on type information from a [`TypeResolver`] implementation (one such implementation being a `scale_info::PortableRegistry`).
+This crate builds on this, and allows types to encode themselves based on type information from a `TypeResolver` implementation (one such implementation being a `scale_info::PortableRegistry`).
 It exposes two traits:

-- An [`EncodeAsType`] trait which when implemented on some type, describes how it can be SCALE encoded with the help of a type ID and type registry describing the expected shape of the encoded bytes.
+- An `EncodeAsType` trait which when implemented on some type, describes how it can be SCALE encoded with the help of a type ID and type registry describing the expected shape of the encoded bytes.
-- An [`EncodeAsFields`] trait which when implemented on some type, describes how it can be SCALE encoded with the help of an iterator over [`Field`]s and a type registry describing the expected shape of the encoded bytes.
+- An `EncodeAsFields` trait which when implemented on some type, describes how it can be SCALE encoded with the help of an iterator over `Field`s and a type registry describing the expected shape of the encoded bytes.
 This is generally only implemented for tuples and structs, since we need a set of fields to map to the provided iterator.

-Implementations for many built-in types are also provided for each trait, and the [`macro@EncodeAsType`] macro makes it easy to generate implementations for new structs and enums.
+Implementations for many built-in types are also provided for each trait, and the `EncodeAsType` macro makes it easy to generate implementations for new structs and enums.

 # Motivation